Great Ways to Use Your Vacation Days Last Updated 11/17

-- Get a little retail therapy as you stroll the Tanger Outlets at Foxwoods or the Tanger Outlet Center in Westbrook, a village of outlets not far from the shoreline that is usually very busy on weekends.
+- Get a little retail therapy as you stroll the Tanger Outlets at Foxwoods or the Westbrook Outlets in Westbrook, a village of outlets not far from the shoreline that is usually very busy on weekends.

 - Enjoy a charming lunch at the one-of-a-kind Golden Lamb Buttery in Brooklyn.